Huntington's disease

 What is Huntington's disease?

 Huntington's disease is an inherited condition that affects the nervous system.
-Although Huntington's disease can occur at any age, symptoms often do not appear until the middle age.
+Although Huntington's disease can occur at any age, symptoms often do not appear until your 40s or 50s.

 Huntington's disease is progressive, meaning it worsens over time.
-While there is no cure, treatment can alleviate symptoms and support is available.
+While there is no cure, treatment can ease symptoms and support is available.

 What are the symptoms of Huntington's disease?

-Huntington's disease can affect someone physically, their thinking and their behaviour.
-Most people start experiencing symptoms as young adults or in middle age, though some people develop a rapidly progressive form of the disease before the age of 20.
+Huntington's disease can affect a person's brain and body.
+Most people start experiencing symptoms as young adults or in middle age.
+However, some people may develop symptoms earlier, even before 20 years of age.

 - stiffness

-- loss of fine motor coordination, such as writing
+- loss of fine motor coordination, causing difficulties in activities such as writing

 - changes in balance and co-ordination